 Welcome to Mato Grosso do Sul

-In the late 19th century, many migrants from the south and southeast of Brazil arrived in the area, so Mato Grosso do Sul has a greater number of smaller farms and much more intensive agriculture when compared to the large farms and ranches in the north.
-All this is thanks to the rich, red earth, known as terra roxa.
+In the late 19th century, many migrants from southeastern Brazil arrived in the area, so Mato Grosso do Sul has a greater number of smaller farms and much more intensive agriculture compared to the large ranches in the north.
+All this is thanks to the rich red earth, known as terra roxa, which has generated wealth and a modern agricultural sector.
+The main crop is soy, but there’s also corn, rice, cotton and cattle.
+The region also encompasses two-thirds of the Pantanal and the Serra da Bocaina, two wonderful natural areas.